 As with those few examples I gave before, be innovative with your product idea.
 Perhaps you want to get business from all the gyms in the area, think about this nifty water bottle that allows you to store your phone and other small items, all in one area.

 Branding items that are “throw-awayable” are not ideal, for obvious reasons.
 Disposable water bottles, paper bags, and any other item that isn’t “keepable” is really just a waste of money.
+Save plastic.
 Make sure yours can be used over and over again.

 There always is a trendy and funky gadget going around.
 Get in on the bandwagon and push that trend with your brand alongside it for all its worth.
 They generally are short-lived, so make the most of it.